-So what is the Low FODMAP Diet?
+So what exactly is it?

 FODMAP is an acronym that stands for:

-What does the diet do?
+How does the diet work?